 Thus these are the various types of compressors that can be found anywhere in any industry.
 Other minor classifications are also there which low, medium, and high pressure compressor.
 In my future articles, let us discuss in detail regarding each type of compressor and its features.

-Different Types Of Air Compressors
+This post is part of the series: Different Types Of Air Compressors

 There are various types of air compressors used in various industries.
 Read here to know about the common reciprocating compressor and very recent development in vane and lobe type compressors.
 Read here to get the total insight about the different types of compressors and their pictures.